Compartment syndrome is a condition in which there is an increased pressure within a limited space which compromises tissue circulation and function.

 The increase in compartmental pressure constricts intracompartmental veins and raises intravenous pressure.

-Due to raised venous pressure, there is a reduction of directly reduces the arterio-venous (A-V) gradient, causing reduction in arterial blood flow.
+Due to raised venous pressure, there is a reduction of directly reduces the arterio-venous (A-V) gradient, causing a reduction in arterial blood flow.

 This leads to ischemia of the tissues as oxygen requirements of the tissues are no longer met.